Joseph Gellibrand: Attorney-General of Van Diemen's Land

-As a result, Gellibrand lost his position and began practising as a barrister.
-He established a high reputation in Hobart.
-In 1830 he acted for Roderic O'Connor in a case brought by sheriff Dudley Fereday, who was also a moneylender.
+In 1830 he acted for Roderic O'Connor in a case brought by Sheriff Dudley Fereday, who was also a moneylender.
 Fereday accused O'Connor of libel after O'Connor had publicly attacked his business practices.
 Gellibrand gave "a detailed account of Fereday as the prince of usurers, lending money at 35 per cent interest".
 Fereday won damages of £400, but his reputation was severely damaged by Gellibrand's speeches.